-The Primary Prevention and Awareness Program (PPAP) includes instruction on risk reduction, including how to avoid becoming a victim and the warning signs of abusive behavior, the recognition of which will help mitigate the likelihood of perpetration, victimization or bystander inaction.
+The PPAP includes instruction on risk reduction, including how to avoid becoming a victim and the warning signs of abusive behavior, the recognition of which will help mitigate the likelihood of perpetration, victimization or bystander inaction.
 If you find yourself in an uncomfortable sexual situation, these suggestions may help you reduce your risk:

 - Make your limits known before going too far. - You can withdraw consent to sexual activity at any time.
 Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of a sexual aggressor.
 Be direct as possible about wanting to leave the environment. - Grab someone nearby and ask for help. - Be responsible about alcohol and/or drug use.
 Alcohol and drugs can lower sexual inhibitions and may increase vulnerability to someone who views an intoxicated/high person as a sexual opportunity. - Attend large parties with trusted friends.
-Watch out for friends and ask them to watch out for you. - Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB.
+Watch out for friends and ask them to watch out for you.

+• Be aware of someone trying to slip you incapacitating "rape drugs" like Rohypnol/ GHB.